camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/post-submit-form.html.md

 ---

-Start a process instance using a set of process variables.
+Start a process instance using a set of process variables and the business key.
 If the start event has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have Validators defined.
 See [Documentation on Generated Task Forms](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms).

 Method